FIUS/DrinklistV4/README.md

   * Path to sqlite file or connection string for postress etc.
   * Defaults to: `sqlite:///db/database.db`
   * Note the sqlite file is relative to the `instance` directory, meaning the actual path of the database file starts with `instance/.../*.db`
-    * The default path is therefore `instance/db/database.db`
+    * The default path is therefore `instance/db/database.db` (inside docker container `/usr/src/app/instance/db/database.db`)
 * `ADMIN_USERNAME`
   * Username of admin user
   * Defaults to: `admin`